mattwarren10/overtime-app/README.md

 - Refactor user association integration test in post_spec
 - Refactor posts/_form for admin user with status
 - Fix post_spec.rb:82 to use factories
+- Fix post_spec.rb:49 to have correct user reference and not require update
+- Fix post_spec.rb:28 to have correct user reference and not require update

 ## Misc:
 - Fix search for posts